paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-045-uninspected-commercial-fishing-industry-vessels.md

 (3) The Federal share of the cost of any activity carried out with a grant under this subsection shall not exceed 75 percent.

-(4) There is authorized to be appropriated $3,000,000 for fiscal year 2023 for grants under this subsection.
+(4) There is authorized to be appropriated $3,000,000 for each of fiscal years 2026, and 2027 for grants under this subsection.

 **(j)**